 Isagani A. Cortez, 51, Filipino, Senior Vice President, is the Deputy Group Head of Regulatory Affairs Group.
-Before joining RCBC, he was connected with the Hongkong and Shanghai Banking

-Corporation, Philippines where he was designated as Country Head of Financial Crime Compliance.
+Before joining RCBC, he was connected with the Hongkong and Shanghai Banking Corporation, Philippines where he was designated as Country Head of Financial Crime Compliance.
 He also previously handled the following roles: as Country Head for Regulatory Compliance and Financial Crime and as Senior Vice President for Legal and Compliance in the same bank.
 His stint in the banking industry includes his employment with Eastwest Bank where he was a Chief Compliance Officer and with ABN AMRO Savings Bank/ Great Pacific Savings Bank/BA Savings Bank where he was an Assistant Vice President for Legal and Remedial Management.
 He also had non-banking exposures as Associate Balgos and Perez Law Office and as an Executive Assistant for the Chairman of the Commission on Elections.
 He obtained Bachelor of Laws (LLB) at University of the Philippines in 1991.
 He took up his pre-law course, AB English at the University of the East where he graduated in 1987.
 (Resigned effective April 1, 2019)

-Antonio Manuel E. Cruz, Jr., 51, Filipino, Senior Vice President, is the Head of Chinese Banking Segment 1.
+Antonio Manuel E. Cruz, Jr., 51, Filipino, Senior Vice President, is the OIC for Chinese Banking Segment 1.
 Prior to being designated to this role, he was the Division 1 Head for Emerging Corporates Segment.
-He joined the Bank in 2008 and assumed the following positions for Commercial & Small Medium Enterprises under National Corporate Banking: Metro Manila-Luzon Head from December 2012 to September 2013, Makati Lending Center Head from September 2009 to December 2012 and Metro Manila Lending Center Head for Philippine National Bank from December 2005 to December 2007 and the Relationship Manager for Asia United Bank from September 2005.
+He joined the Bank in 2008 and assumed the following positions for Commercial & Small Medium Enterprises under National Corporate Banking: Metro Manila-Luzon Head from December 2012 to September 2013, Makati Lending Center Head from September 2009 to December 2012 and Metro Manila Lending Center Head from January 2008 to September 2009.
+Before joining RCBC, he was the Ortigas Lending Center Head for Philippine National Bank from December 2005 to December 2007 and the Relationship Manager for Asia United Bank from September 2000 to November 2005.
 He started his banking career at Solidbank Corporation where he assumed the following positions: Relationship Manager from January 1994 to August 2000, Management Trainee from July 1993 to December 1993, Senior Analyst from January 1993 to June 1993 and Junior Analyst from July 1990 to December 1992.
 Mr. Cruz obtained his degree in AB Economics from the Ateneo de Manila University in 1990.